Pass Me Not, O Gentle Saviour

-"Pass Me Not, O Gentle Savior" is a 19th-century American hymn written by Fanny Crosby in 1868, set to music by William H. Doane in 1870.
+"Pass Me Not, O Gentle Savior" is a 19th-century American hymn written by American mission worker, poet, lyricist, and composer Fanny Crosby in 1868, set to music by William H. Doane in 1870.

 M.C.
 Hammer recording

-In 1991 hip hop artist MC Hammer released a version of the hymn entitled "Do Not Pass Me By" on his fourth album, Too Legit to Quit - basically rap parts added to an up-tempo arrangement by Douglas Miller entitled "Pass Me By" from 1986.
+In 1991, American hip hop artist MC Hammer released a version of the hymn entitled "Do Not Pass Me By" on his fourth album, Too Legit to Quit (1991) - basically rap parts added to an up-tempo arrangement by Douglas Miller entitled "Pass Me Not" from 1986.
 Gospel artist Tramaine Hawkins appeared on the song as a guest vocalist.
 A music video was produced for this single which charted as well.